 • Combat: authority derives from success in combat.
 This is very rare outside the military and police fields, which are both organised along lineage lines (with a very clear hierarchy).
 Standard operating procedure is ideally followed because people have survived combat by applying it.
 “It’s correct because it works in combat.”

 • Documentary evidence: authority derives from the book, the source.
-This is the basis of historical martial arts: if it follows the words and the pictures accurately, it’s probably right.
+This is the basis of historical martial arts: if it follows the words and the pictures accurately, it might be right.
 At its best, anyone who has studied the book can challenge the teacher, regardless of physical skill.
 “It’s correct because it says so in the book.”

 It is normal for these to become conflated.
 My teacher won an olympic gold medal, therefore I do what he says: competition becomes lineage.
 Five generations ago my lineage founder was a famously successful samurai.
 Therefore I do what my teacher says.
 Success in combat becomes lineage.